Willy's Story Time...

 ...
 I did a few gigs around central NY as a folk-singer in the early 1970's.
 In '75 my friend Joe talked me into riding to Islesboro, Maine to look for work and play music.
 The island is about 14 square miles in all and had one establishment with entertainment at the time called "The Island Pub".

 The Pub has since become legendary for the music and the characters that passed through there.
 I lived upstairs in the room over the jukebox.
 I didn't sleep much that summer but I did play in the "house band" which was Joe Allard, Thon Christiana, me, and any number of musicians from God knows where, sitting in.
-The memories of that summer run deep and I value the people and the times I had on Islesboro, more than I can say.
+The memories of that summer run deep and I value the people and the times I had on Islesboro, greatly.
 I think a piece of me will always be on that island...

 Photo by Murt Durkee,